KumareshBabuNS/connection-tester-cloudfoundry/README.md

 # A connection tester for Cloud Foundry
 To validate if a certain external service is reachable from your Cloud Foundry instance, you would naturally like to send a kind of `ping` from there.
 The easiest way to do so is [CF SSH](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html).

 However, if you Ops admin disabled CF SSH, the Cloud Foundry Connection Tester becomes handy.
+Same applies to other clouds and remote servers.
+The tester is written in Java and reads a [system property](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html).

 ## Usage
 1. Download the app here.